 Peace promotion and human security

-Switzerland is intensifying its efforts within the framework of its Cooperation Strategy South Caucasus 2017–2020 to find peaceful solutions to the various conflicts in the region
+Switzerland is working within its Cooperation Strategy South Caucasus 2017–2020 to seek peaceful solutions to the conflicts in the region.

-Switzerland is continuing its involvement in the region as part of the follow-up to its 2014 Chairmanship of the OSCE.
-Swiss ambassador Günther Bächler has been appointed special representative of the OSCE Chairperson-in-Office for the South Caucasus under the German Chairmanship.
-Mr Bächler represents the OSCE at the Geneva International Discussions and works to encourage dialogue and closer relations between the countries of the region.
+Switzerland is pursuing its engagement in the region following its 2014 chairmanship of the OSCE, with Ambassador Günther Bächler appointed OSCE Special Representative for the South Caucasus under the German and Austrian chairmanships.
+Mr Bächler represents the OSCE at the Geneva talks and is working to encourage dialogue and rapprochement between the countries in the region.

 The Swiss embassy makes its own contributions to a film festival, the Settimana della lingua italiana nel Mondo (Italian language week)and the Semaine de la langue française et de la francophonie (French language week).